Skip to main content

 Defaults vs instance inputs

-Each parameter can have a default input value (shared by every instance of the module) and an instance input value (set on a specific Module step).
-Instance inputs take precedence.
+Each parameter can have a default value on the module and an instance input on a specific Module step.
+Instance inputs take precedence and are JavaScript expressions, so they can template from the outer test’s env.

 checkout.test.yaml